 Facts and figures

-To conclude; for most companies, there is an ocean of existing content to dive into and reuse for a blog.
+To conclude; for most companies, there is an ocean of existing content to dive into and reuse a blog.
 Just dig into it and you will quickly get your blog filled with attractive posts.
 Get more inspiration about this topic and the benefits of content upcycling by reading my colleague Peter Ishii’s post or contact Zooma for more guidance.
 Happy blogging :-)